tstatler/doctools/guides/node/mvc/README.md

     * io.set("polling duration", 10)
     * io.set('transports', [ 'websocket', 'htmlfile', 'xhr-polling', 'jsonp-polling' ])

-2. Load the main script file and execute its "start" function (if it exists), passing in the Express server object.
+2. Load the main script file and execute its `start` function (if it exists), passing in the Express server and socket.io objects.

-    If a function defined as `function start(app, express)` in the application's main script file (`app.js` by default), it will be called by the framework, passing in the "app" and "express" objects.
+    If a function defined as `function start(app, express, io)` in the application's main script file (`app.js` by default), it will be called by the framework, passing in the `app`, `express` and `io` objects.
 This allows the application to modify the default application configuration before the servers start.

 3. Setup routes, filters and websockets.